Emma Raducanu: Personal life

+On 19 February 2025, a man who had previously approached her and was described by the WTA as having "exhibited fixated behaviour" was spotted in the crowd during one of her matches in Dubai.
+Raducanu started crying and the man was removed from the stadium and subsequently banned from all WTA events.
+The man was reported to have given Raducanu a letter at her hotel prior to the match.
+The man signed a restraining order committing to distancing from Raducanu on 20 February 2025.
+He was later blocked from joining the ballot to buy tickets for Wimbledon 2025.

 Endorsements

 Raducanu is sponsored by Nike for clothing and shoes, and by Wilson for racquets, currently endorsing the Wilson Blade range of racquets; despite this, she uses the Wilson Steam 100 on court, painted as a Wilson Blade.

 Raducanu's popularity and marketability increased considerably after her US Open victory, with sports analysts noting her potential to appeal to multiple markets.
 Her net worth was estimated to be £12 million in a June 2022 article.
 Raducanu signed with sports agency IMG while on the junior circuit and has been represented by executive Max Eisenbud.
-She was ranked the 12th most marketable athlete in the world in 2022 by SportsPro.
+She was ranked the 12th-most-marketable athlete in the world in 2022 by SportsPro.

 In September 2021, Raducanu became an ambassador for jewellery brand Tiffany & Co. and Dior in October 2021.
 In December 2021, she signed with British Airways and French bottled water brand Evian.
 She also starred alongside other British sportspeople and celebrities in a Christmas advertisement for sporting goods retailer Sports Direct in November 2021.

 Raducanu became an ambassador for British telecommunications firm Vodafone and German automobile manufacturer Porsche in March 2022.
 In June 2022, Raducanu signed a four-year deal with British multinational bank HSBC.
 In the run-up to the 2022 Wimbledon Championships, Raducanu starred in a number of marketing campaigns for Vodafone and Evian, who are also sponsors of Wimbledon.

+Raducanu added to her portfolio in June 2023 with American digital media platform AirWayz, where she offers online tennis coaching for $2000 per session.
+According to AirWayz, the proceeds are directed towards the LTA's Youth Coaching Programme.

+In April 2025, Vodafone ended their partnership with Raducanu after she reportedly demanded 'too much money'.